kirtimistry2001/climate_demo/Readme.txt

 4) type:  mvn spring-boot:run
 5) To test the test cases: mvn test

+Note: One can launch Application on browser by: http://localhost:8080
+	  the default port is 8080.
+Port number can be changed from application.properties file
 ----------------------------------------
 About the Historic Climate Summary project
 ------------------------------------------